facebook/docusaurus/website-1.x/versioned_docs/version-1.9.x/tutorial-version.md

 The latest versions of the docs have to be accessed by adding `next` to the URL: `localhost:3000/<baseUrl>/docs/next/doc1`.
 Note that the version beside the title also changes to `next` when we are on that URL.

 A versions page has been created for us at `localhost:3000/<baseUrl>/versions` which shows a list of the current versions of the documentation.
-See that both `1.0.0` and `master` are being listed here and they correctly link to the respective versions of documentation.
+See that both `1.0.0` and `master` are being listed here and they correctly link to the respective versions of the documentation.

 Go ahead and publish your versioned site!

 ## Wrap Up

 That's all folks!
-In this short tutorial you have experienced how easy it was to create a documentation website from scratch and making versions for them.
+In this short tutorial, you have experienced how easy it was to create a documentation website from scratch and making versions for them.
 There are many more things you can do with Docusaurus, such as adding a blog, search and translations.
 Check out the Guides section for more.